Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Back to Top

-Q. Why are the simulations, especially ones written in MATLAB not modular?
+Q. Why are the worksheets, especially ones written in MATLAB, not modular?

 We hope that you would ask your students to write procedures (subroutines, functions, etc) and use modular programming techniques as part of the learning process of Numerical Methods.